Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The smartphone market may be saturated with high-end devices, but on Android what “high-end” means changes practically every day.
 The growth in both software and hardware technology, combined with the openness of Android, has made way for some radical thinking in user interfaces, hardware frames, sensor use, and plenty more.
-The LG G2 (formerly the Optimus G2) is a great example of taking several steps forward on multiple fronts all for the goal of improved user experience.
+The LG G2 (formerly the Optimus G2) is a great example of taking several steps forward on multiple fronts all for the goal of manufacturing a high-performing Android phone.

 I already wrote about the G2 briefly, praising the smart UI choices on the hardware side which are all too prevalent.
 Tapping on the screen twice to activate the phone?
 Brilliant, though not perfect (I’ve had more luck with a triple tap).
 The power and volume buttons on the back?
 Radical, in both the actual definition and 80’s terminology.
 But as great as both of these features are, they’re far from fully fleshed out.